Worksome Standard Terms and Conditions

 7.2.
 Worksome uses a payment service provider.
 The processing of payments related to your use of the Services is, in addition to these Terms and Conditions, subject to the terms, conditions and privacy policies of the payment service provider and your payment card issuer.
 Worksome is not responsible for any errors, defects or delays on the part of the payment service provider or the payment card issuer.
 A transaction fee will be payable for credit card payments.
 The transaction fee appears from the payment window.

 7.3.
 You understand and accept as a Company that Worksome is entitled, as a third party and without being party to the Agreement, to collect payment on behalf of the Freelancer.
 You understand and accept as a Company that your payment obligation to the Freelancer remains in force until the amount has been invoiced and paid via the Services, so Worksome’s receipt of the payment is a condition for your release from that obligation.
 You understand and accept as a Freelancer that Worksome is entitled to charge a service fee of 4% on the payment.
+You understand and accept as a Company as well that Worksome is entitled to charge a service fee of 4% added to the invoice.

 7.4.
 The Freelancer and the Company understand and accept that payment cannot take place in any other manner than as described in these Terms and Conditions.